mrocklin/blog/_posts/work/2015-03-25-Towards-OOC-Partitioned-Frame.md

 Partitioning is fundamentally hard
 ----------------------------------

-*Data locality is the root of all performance
+    Data locality is the root of all performance

-    -- A Good Programmer*
+        -- A Good Programmer

 Partitioning/shuffling is inherently non-local.
-For any subset of our input data we will need to separate and send bits to all of our output partitions.
+Every block of input data needs to separate and send bits to every block of output data.
 If we have a thousand partitions then that's a million little partition shards to communicate.
 Ouch.

 <img src="{{ BASE_PATH }}/images/partition-transfer.png"
      alt="Shuffling data between partitions"